-An off-handed comment by an expert that the MUM is "widely used" or "generally accepted" is dubious.
+An off-hand comment by an expert that the MUM is "widely used" or "generally accepted" should be examined more closely.
 The MUM may have attracted some degree of acceptance, but we are lacking comprehensive surveys that would establish that the acceptance is widespread.